ChristopherPrice/facebook-bias-meter/README.md

 This will install all dev dependencies, transpile and bundle JS, and install front-end dependencies.

-Similarly, once dev dependencies are installed you can run the following command:
+To run the build script on file changes, run the following command (once dev dependencies are installed):

 * `npm run watch`

-This will run the build script on file changes.

 To clear all build artifacts, run the following command: